davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

-# Intellij Debugging ( Not so Quick ) Quick Start Guide
+# The Intellij Debugging ( Not so Quick ) Quick Start Guide

 ![Debugging](img/debugging.gif)